rchartra/NcCut/paper.md

 contrast of the image.
 Once loaded and configured users can drag, rotate, flip, and zoom in on the file however they please.
 The NetCDF4 viewing capabilities are shown in Figure 1, which is an example using the MIT General Circulation Model LLC4320 simulation dataset (accessed via \verb|xmitgcm| https://xmitgcm.readthedocs.io/en/latest/index.html).

+![a.)
+The viewing interface shown with a NetCDF4 file of ocean temperature in the gulf stream region loaded. b.)
+The graphics settings for the transecting tools. c.)
+The setting options for NetCDF files. d.)
+The initial configuration menu for loading NetCDF4 files. ](images/paper_fig_1.png)

 ## Cut